slsa-framework/slsa-proposals/0005/README.md

     1. Name of the build platform
     2. Build ID
     3. Desired SLSA level
-    4. List of URIs that resolve to evidence of SLSA conformance
+    4. List of URIs that resolve to the self-reported evidence
+       - Evidence of SLSA conformance in both human- and machine-readable formats
-    5. List of URIs that resolve to materials for verifying provenance (e.g. public keys)
+       - Cryptographic materials for verifying provenance (e.g. public keys, sigstore metadata)
-    6. List of URIs that resolve to the build platform's public vulnerability disclosures
+       - Build platform's public vulnerability disclosures

 3. Complete the terms and conditions form.
 4. Send the PR for review.

-The community will review the PR and merge it when a quorum of maintainers approve it.
+The community will review the PR and merge it when at least two maintainers approve it.
 When reviewing the PR, the community will assume that the information in the evidence of conformance is truthful, and they will approve it if the described build platform meets the requirements for the desired SLSA levels.